This page provides information on the schools admission process, the law surrounding school admissions and appealing the refusal of a school place.

 It is unlawful for an admission authority to refuse admission to a child who has SEN, but has no EHCP:

-• on the grounds of the child’s challenging behaviour (except in very limited circumstances); or
+- on the grounds of the child's challenging behaviour (except in very limited circumstances); or

-• because it believes the child requires a statutory assessment or requires additional support.
+- because it believes the child requires a statutory assessment or requires additional support.

 Any such refusal to admit can be challenged at an Independent Admission Appeal Panel.
 If the appeal is unsuccessful, an application for judicial review of the panel's decision or a complaint to the Local Government Ombudsman may be appropriate.
 See our How-To Guide on Appealing an Education, Health & Care Plan or a Statement of Special Educational Needs for more information.

 In line with the Equality Act 2010, children with disabilities must not to be treated less favourably than others in the admission process.
 A school should make reasonable adjustments to prevent discrimination.
 Any complaint of discrimination in admission arrangements should be made to the Independent Admission Appeal Panel, not the First Tier Tribunal.
-For more information see our page on Disability discrimination in education
+For more information see our page on Disability discrimination in education.

 Faith Schools

-Faith schools are schools designated by the Department of Education as having a religious character.
+Faith schools are schools designated by the Department for Education as having a religious character.
 The admission authorities of these schools are allowed to give preference in the admission policy to members of a particular faith or denomination, provided that this does not conflict in any way with other legislation, such as legislation on race discrimination.
 When drawing up admission arrangements, admissions authorities for faith schools must have regard to any guidance from the body or person representing the religion/religious denomination.

 The faith school must also consult with the body or person representing the religion/religious denomination when determining how an applicant can demonstrate that they practice that faith.

-Selective Schools
+Selective schools

 Only designated grammar schools are permitted to select their entire intake on the basis of high academic ability.
 Grammar schools do not have to fill all of their places if applicants have not reached the required standard.
 If the entire intake is based on high academic ability, the school does not have to give priority to 'looked after' or 'previously looked after' children.
 If the admission arrangements are not based solely on the highest scores, the admission authority must give priority to all 'looked after' or 'previously looked after' children who meet the ability test standards.